PF Calculator - Provident Fund Calculator India 2026

 Partial Withdrawal Rules and Regulations

 One of the common misconceptions about PF is that your money is locked away until retirement.
 While PF is designed for long-term savings, EPFO (Employees' Provident Fund Organisation) does allow partial withdrawals under specific circumstances.
-Understanding these rules can help you plan better and avoid unnecessary hassles.

 When Can You Withdraw PF Partially?